pymeasure/leco-protocol/glossary.md

     A type of entity, a set of which make up the ECP communication Network, see {ref}`components.md#components`.

 Coordinator
-    A component primarily concerned with routing/coordinating the message flow, see {ref}`components.md#coordinator`.
+    A Component primarily concerned with routing/coordinating the message flow, see {ref}`components.md#coordinator`.

 Device
     Some piece of hardware controlled by a Driver.

 Director
-    A component which takes part in orchestrating a (i.e. ECP-controlled) measurement setup, see {ref}`components.md#director`.
+    A Component which takes part in orchestrating a (i.e. ECP-controlled) measurement setup, see {ref}`components.md#director`.

 Driver
     An object that takes care of communicating with a Device.
 This object is external to ECP, for example coming from and instrument control library like `pymeasure`, `instrumentkit` or `yaq`.
 See {ref}`components.md#driver`.